 Awakening love & justice in our lives & in the world.

-Sunday, October 12, 11 am, in person & on Zoom
+Sunday, May 24, 11am, in person and on Zoom

 Interested in worshiping with us?
 Learn more about our Sunday morning services and other spiritual practices.